Connect to NemLog-in with SAML 2.0

 - Test environment

-- Create citizens test users in MitID emulator
+- Create citizen test users in MitID emulator

-- Create citizens and employee test users in MitID simulator (login with username and password)
+- Create citizen and employee test users in MitID simulator (login with username and password)

-NemLog-in requires the Relying Party (RP) to use a OSES certificate and a high level of logging.
-Therefore, consider connecting NemLog-in in a separate track where the OCES3 certificate and log level can be configured without affecting any other configuration.
+NemLog-in requires the Relying Party (RP) to use an OCES3 certificate and extensive logging.
+Therefore, consider connecting NemLog-in in a separate environment where the OCES3 certificate and log level can be configured without affecting anything else.

 Certificate

-- Select (or create) the track to be used for NemLog-in
+- Select (or create) the environment to be used for NemLog-in

 - Select the Certificates tab

-- Then click on the primary certificate, then write the password and upload the
+- Click the primary certificate, enter the password and upload the

 It is subsequently possible to add a secondary certificate and to swap between the primary and secondary certificates.